PROGRAMS AT MUSIC ON MAIN

 • DAYS AND TIMES

-How often: Every other week on Monday or Wednesday (contact me for availability)
+• How often: Every other week on Wednesdays (contact me for availability)

-The kids are split into groups of 3-5
+GROUPS: The kids are split into groups of 3-5.

-The price per week per child is $30.
-You will pay me monthly (so $60 a month for 2 classes).
+PRICE: The price per week per child is $35.
+You will pay per class.

 • I use a curriculum called Faber Piano Adventures: My First Piano Adventure for the Young Beginner.
 I have found this to be the most successful for this age (and also SO much fun!) in teaching technique and the basics of the piano.
 This sets them up tremendously well for private lessons at age 6!